 Atrial flutter in an unstable patient should be treated immediately with synchronized cardioversion.
 Unstable patients are those with ongoing chest pain, severe shortness of breath, altered level of consciousness, or hypotension.
 The patient should be treated with an intravenous (IV) sedative prior to cardioversion if their condition permits.

 In general, avoiding class I and III agents (eg, procainamide) in the prehospital setting is safest because of possible induction of a 1:1 conduction.
 Frequently, the rate can be slowed safely with administration of calcium channel blockers (class IV) or beta-adrenergic blockers (class II).
 Avoid giving procainamide or similar-acting medications prior to slowing the AV node conduction (eg, diltiazem), as slowing the atrial rate prior to the AV conduction rate can dangerously increase the ventricular rate by the induction of a lower conduction ratio (eg, inducing a 1:1 conduction as the atrial rate slows to 220 bpm in a patient who was initially exhibiting a 2:1 conduction at a rate of 300 A/150 V. As the atrial rate slows to 220 bpm, the ventricular rate increases to 220 bpm and the patient becomes less stable.).

 At the time of this update, there is no consensus on the optimal management of atrial flutter in the emergency department, due to a lack of robust evidence, as well as a wide variation in typical management.
 Hemodynamic concerns should always dictate initial treatment: This begins with an adequate and immediate assessment of the patient’s airway, breathing, and circulation ("ABCs").

 Keeping the patient in normal sinus rhythm

-Control of ventricular rate
+Control of the ventricular rate

 Preventing thromboembolic disease